focuzguy1/Hybrid-ML-Prediction/README.md

-## Hybrid Machine Learning Model for smORFs Prediction in *Mycobacterium tuberculosis*
+## Hybrid Machine Learning and Transcriptomics for Systematic Discovery of Bacterial smORFs

 This repository contains supplementary materials and computational workflows supporting the manuscript:

-**"Hybrid Machine Learning and Transcriptomics for Systematic Discovery of Bacterial smORFs"**

 ---